 The CDC recommends all women between the ages of 11 and 26 should get vaccinated.
 The vaccination immunizes against the four most common strains of HPV.
 Side effects of Gardasil can include pain, swelling, bruising, itching, and redness at the injection site.
 You may also experience headache, fever, nausea, dizziness, vomiting, and fainting.
 If you have difficulty breathing, wheezing, hives, rash, swollen glands, joint pain, leg pain, chest pain, muscle weakness, seizure, or are unusually tired, you should notify your doctor.

-Getting Rid of Genital Warts
+Best Ways to Get Rid of Genital Warts

 Effective immunizations exist.
 They recently developed a vaccine for HPV.
 It immunizes against the four most common strains of HPV.
 The vaccine comes in three shots administered over a six-month period.
 The Center for Disease Control (CDC) recommends that all girls between the ages of 11 and 26 be vaccinated.
 After immunization, you will still need to get an annual pap smear, as it does not protect against all strains of HPV.
 Cost for the vaccine is about $125 per dose for a total of $375.